Cervical Disc Replacement Surgery

 What Happens During Disc Replacement Surgery

-A surgeon will make a one- to two-inch incision on the side or front of the patient’s neck.
-The important structures of the neck are carefully moved to the side until the bones of the vertebrae and cervical disk are visible.
+A surgeon will make about a two-inch incision on the side of the neck.
+The important structures of the neck are carefully moved to the side until the vertebrae and cervical discs are visible.

-The surgeon will locate the damaged cervical disc, and extract most (if not all) of it by making a small incision on the outer coating of the disc.
-Once the damaged disc is removed, the space between the vertebrae is restored to its normal height, making room for the surgeon to insert the artificial disc into the empty space, with the guidance of an X-ray machine.
+The surgeon will locate the damaged cervical disc and remove it.
+Once the damaged disc is removed, the space between the vertebrae is restored to its normal height, making room for the surgeon to insert the artificial disc into the empty space, using the x-ray guidance.

 Once complete, the incision is carefully closed with a few stitches under the skin to minimize any scarring on the neck.
-Patients also may have to wear a neck collar to restrict any motion.
+Patients may be given a neck collar to wear for comfort.

 Recovery from Disc Replacement Surgery

-Most patients stay in the hospital for 1-2 days after the procedure.
-Pain medication will be prescribed and a neck collar is usually worn for support for a few days.
-Because there was no bone grafting during surgery, recovery pain is relatively low and most patients return to their normal (with some restrictions) activities in a few weeks.
+Most patients stay in the hospital for 1 night after the procedure.
+Pain medication will be prescribed and a neck collar may be worn for support for a few days.
+Because there was no bone grafting during surgery, recovery pain is relatively low and most patients return to restricted activities in a few days.
+Return to normal activities may take several weeks and will be directed by the surgeon based on recovery.

 As for pain, artificial disc replacement surgery is not a one size fits all solution for chronic pain.
 Recipients of this procedure have reported a dramatic decrease in pain, but it isn’t a cure-all.
 Be sure to discuss pain expectations with your surgeon before electing to have the surgery.

-Artificial spinal discs promise a better treatment option for those suffering from degenerative disc conditions and chronic pain.
+Artificial spinal discs are a promising treatment option for those suffering from degenerative disc conditions and chronic pain.
 If you’re experiencing neck pain and alternative methods of treatment have not provided any relief, it may be time to explore cervical disc replacement surgery as an option.

 Watch our Cervical Disc Replacement webinar here: